yochaigal/newschoolrevolution/_posts/2024-02-08-the-cairn-2e-kickstarter-page-is-live.md

 Unfortunately I'm not ready to give away the image to this just yet.
 But I can tell you it'll have five panels and folds up real nice...

+### Newsletter

+If you'd like to keep up to date with Cairn news, check out my [newsletter](https://news.cairnrpg.com)!
 Enough, go [follow](https://www.kickstarter.com/projects/1557907976/cairn-2e-boxed-set) this thing.

 Thanks!